Ratios of jet and hadron spectra at LHC energies: measuring high-$p_T$ suppression without a $pp$ reference: MCMC fits to CMS hadron spectra

-\fakesection{MCMC fits to CMS hadron spectra} Here we perform MCMC global fits to CMS hadron data at $\sqrt{s}=2.76$, 5.02 and 7~TeV.
+Here we perform MCMC global fits to CMS hadron data at $\sqrt{s}=2.76$, 5.02 and 7~TeV.
 The measurements at 2.76 and 5.02~TeV are for $|\eta|<1$ \cite{CMS:2012aa,CMS:2016xef} while at 7~TeV it is for $|\eta| < 2.5$ \cite{CMS:2011mry}.
 We apply a correction factor of 0.9705 to the 7~TeV spectrum that was obtained from the ratio of average multiplicity in $|\eta|<1$ to $|\eta|<2.5$ in the measured pseudorapidity distribution \cite{CMS:2010tjh}.
 We use the inelastic hadronic cross-sections 61.8, 67.6, and 70.9~mb to convert $\sqrt{s}=2.76$, 5.02, and $7$~TeV spectra to cross-sections \cite{Loizides:2017ack}.
-We note that the dispersion in the data is large compared to the luminosity and statistical uncertainties only (see \Fig{fig:CMShadron_fits_uncorr}), and therefore assuming all systematic uncertainties to cancel gives high $\chi_\nu^2 \approx 15.3$, indicating a poor fit quality.
-For that reason we show here only results for fully uncorrelated systematic uncertainties ($\chi^2_\nu=1.08$ and $1.13$ for $f_{1a}$ and $f_{1b}$ respectively).
+Figure~\ref{fig:CMShadron_fits_uncorr} shows fits to CMS hadron data with fully uncorrelated systematic uncertainties.
+We note that the dispersion in the data is large compared to the luminosity and statistical uncertainties only, and therefore assuming all systematic uncertainties to cancel gives high $\chi_\nu^2 \approx 15.3$, indicating a poor fit quality.
+For that reason we show in \Fig{fig:CMS} only results for fully uncorrelated systematic uncertainties ($\chi^2_\nu=1.08$ and $1.13$ for $f_{1a}$ and $f_{1b}$ respectively).
 We note that the interpolation using CMS data suggests a somewhat flatter $p_T$-dependence of the $6.37/5.02$~TeV ratio than comparable fits to the ALICE data from the main text (overlaid in grey), though they are consistent within large uncertainties.